bnomei/kirby-mailjet/example.md

 Since Kirby does not support relative urls in Select Panel Fields [below v2.4.2](https://github.com/getkirby/panel/issues/1035) you might have to hardcode your routes.
 But do not worry, that is easy to do.

-Visit the *Mailjet Plugin Example Page* in the frontend by clicking on *Open Preview* in the Panel.
-Find the output called `hash`.
+Visit the *Mailjet Plugin Example Page* in the panel and find the Kirby-Mailjet-Hash Field.
+Alternatively in the frontend by clicking on *Open Preview* in the Panel then locate the output called `hash`.
 If it is not there make sure you are logged into the panel.

 > **Why use a hash in the routes URL?** The hash is unique for your server and not public unless you tell someone what it is.
 That way your mailjet data is kept private but can still be accessed from the panel.
 Please, do not forget to [disable examples on production servers](https://github.com/bnomei/kirby-mailjet#pluginmailjetexamples)!